This walk is sold out on Saturday March 4th

-Battersea Power Station – once called the temple of power –will soon be open.
+Battersea Power Station – once called the temple of power – is now open.

 Follow the tide out further to the point where the Horseferry once crossed, and beyond that to another seat of riverside power – the Palace of Westminster.
 Two powers – electrical and political – needed the same thing to succeed.
 The river.
 Join this celebration of what such a small stretch of the Thames has brought to London